 At December 31, 2017, the Company had cash and cash equivalents and marketable securities of \$43,667.
 The Company's interest rate risk is primarily attributable to its cash and cash equivalents and marketable securities.
-The Company believes that it does not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short term nature of cash and cash equivalents and marketable securities for trading or speculative purposes and has not used any derivative financial instruments to manage interest rate exposure.
+The Company believes that it does not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short term nature of cash and cash equivalents and marketable securities.
+The Company does not enter into investments for trading or speculative purposes and has not used any derivative financial instruments to manage interest rate exposure.